 - Hours: Default to 10 hr/week = 40hr/week

 Then hit send!
-After all of the signatures are there, the completed document will automatically be uploaded to the appropriate Google Drive folder by our automation, and a Slack message will appear in the
+After all of the signatures are there, the completed document will automatically be uploaded to the appropriate Google Drive folder, and a Slack message will appear in the

 - Direct message Charlie with rate change information.